Democracy Now (East Germany): History

 At the end of October 1989, Democracy Now started a petition to change Article 1 of the national constitution, which enshrined the leadership claim of the Socialist Unity Party of Germany (SED).
 In November, Democracy Now circulated its proposal for a "four-sided table" which would include representatives of the Socialist Unity Party of Germany, the Democratic Bloc, and members of the church and citizens' rights movements.
 In December, this proposal was realised in the form of the Central Round Table.
 Two representatives of Democracy Now sat at the Round Table, which met from December onwards.

 At the Volkskammer Elections in 1990, Democracy Now formed an electoral alliance with the Neue Forum and Initiative Frieden und Menschenrechte, receiving 2.9% of the vote and obtaining 12 of the 400 seats.
 Together with the eight elected representatives of the East German Green Party, they formed the Bündnis 90/Grüne faction.
 Democracy Now stood for an eco-social market economy, for the rule of law and for the reunification of German in three phases (rapprochement, confederation, federation).

 On 21 September 1991 in Potsdam, Democracy Now, sections of the Neue Forum, and Initiative Frieden und Menschenrechte formed Bündnis 90 as a political party, going on to merge with the Greens in May 1993.
 The state association "Bündnis 90/Die Grünen in Sachsen" was formed in Saxony in September 1991.

+Prominent members

+Almuth Berger, Stephan Bickhardt, Hans-Jürgen Fischbeck, Katrin Göring-Eckardt, Regine Hildebrandt, Ludwig Mehlhorn, Ulrike Poppe, Wolfgang Tiefensee, Wolfgang Ullmann, Konrad Weiß.